 What types of children’s savings accounts are available?

 - Regular savings accounts.
-They offer the best interest rates, but you have to commit to depositing a fixed sum into the account every month.
+These offer the best interest rates, but you have to commit to depositing a fixed sum into the account every month.
 The money can’t be withdrawn until the account expires (often after a year).
 There is usually a limit on the amount that can be deposited over the course of a year.

 - Easy-access savings accounts.
 Money can be accessed all the time, in return for a lower interest rate.
+You can pay into the account at any point.

-- Fixed bonds.
+- Fixed rate bonds.
 You deposit a certain sum when you open the account and only get it back when the product expires (usually after 1-5 years).
 The longer the money is “locked away”, the higher the rate you can expect.

 - Junior ISAs.
 These accounts earn tax-free interest and have to be opened and managed by a parent or legal guardian, but the money belongs to the child and can only be withdrawn when they’re 18.
-You can only pay up the maximum yearly allowance into a junior ISA, which is £9,000 for 2024/2025.
+You can only pay the maximum yearly allowance into a junior ISA, which is £9,000 for 2024/2025.

-To choose the most suitable account for your kid, try thinking about the purpose for opening it.
+To choose the most suitable account for your child, try thinking about the purpose for opening it.
 For example, if you want to teach them how to save and manage their money, an easy-access account will be better: you can decide a “savings goal” together and when they reach it, they can withdraw the money and use it to buy, say, that new video game they wanted.
-If you’re just trying to set aside some money for your kids’ university years instead, a Junior ISA or a fixed bond may be more suitable.
+If you’re just trying to set aside some money for your child’s university years instead, a Junior ISA or a fixed rate bond may be more suitable.

 Junior stocks and shares ISAs